 Should you pay off your debt or invest?
 Buy government bonds or common stock?
 Go with a fixed rate or interest-only mortgage?
 The answer to financial questions such as these should always be made based on your expected opportunity cost.

-You notice that I use the qualifier risk-adjusted returns.
-In the context of opportunity cost investing, this is extremely important.
+In the context of opportunity cost investing, the concept of risk-adjusted returns is extremely important.
 You cannot just look at the sticker rate and come to a conclusion; you have to figure out the potential downsides, probabilities, and other relevant factors.
-An illustration might help.
 Picture yourself as a successful doctor.
-You and your wife have $150,000 in student loan debt at 5%.
-In this case, it doesn't matter if you can earn 10% by investing that money, it might be wiser to pay off the liabilities.
+You and your wife have $150,000 in student loan debt at 5 percent interest.
+In this case, it doesn't matter if you can earn 10 percent by investing that money; it might be wiser to pay off the liabilities.

-Even if you follow the (in my professional opinion, wise) practice of regularly buying index funds through a dollar cost averaging, the concept of opportunity cost matters to you.
+Even if you regularly buy index funds through a dollar cost averaging, opportunity cost matters to you.
 Unless you are more prosperous than the median family, you probably won't have enough disposable income to maximize all of your retirement contribution limits.
-It means you have to look at your available options and prioritize where your money goes first, to make sure you get the most bang for your buck.
+It means you have to look at your available options and prioritize where your money goes first to make sure you get the most bang for your buck.

-Let's say you work for a company with 100% matching on the first 3% of income through the 401(k) plan.
+Let's say you work for a company with 100 percent matching on the first 3 percent of income through their 401(k) plan.
 Your salary is $50,000 per year.
-In this case, many financial planners are going to tell you the smartest thing to do (assuming you are debt-free) would be:
+Assuming you are debt-free, in this case, many financial planners may tell you to:

-- Fund the 401(k) up to the 3% matching threshold to get the most free money you can.
-In this case, it would be $1,500.
+- Fund the 401(k) up to the 3 percent matching threshold to get the most free money you can.
+In this case, $1,500.
 You'd get $1,500 in matched funds, providing an instant risk-free doubling of your money.

 - Fund a Roth IRA up to the maximum allowed contribution limit for both you and your spouse.
 They are better than Traditional IRAs in many cases.

-- Build a 6-month emergency fund in a highly liquid, FDIC-insured savings account that you don't use otherwise.
+- Build a six-month emergency fund in a highly liquid, FDIC-insured savings account that you don't use otherwise.

 - Go back and fund your 401(k) up to the remaining contribution limit.
 Even though you won't get any more matching money, you'll be able to take a fairly large tax deduction, and the money will grow tax-free within the account until you retire or take it out of the protective confines of the tax shelter.